andvargas/andrasvargas.com/README.md

 18 Jan v1.1
 Create form component for adding a page - started
 Fixed: glitch in Auth.js - av.com. where the registration switched randomly to login.

+## To Fix

+/login shuld default to Log In, and /register to Register